brajeshwar/brajeshwar.github.io/_posts/2010/2010-12-08-wondershare-photo-recovery-for-mac.md

----
-layout: post
-title: Wondershare Photo Recovery for Mac
+# Wondershare Photo Recovery for Mac
----

 Data recovery has been one of the most talked about aspects of computing, ever since we realized the importance of data storage.
 Irrespective of a file format or the operating system we work on, it becomes a dire need to be able to recover files which might have been deleted accidentally.